gia-uh/argo/README.md

 - [Hello World](examples/hello_world.yaml): The barebones chat app with no extra skills.
 - [Bruno](examples/bruno.yaml): An agent that refuses to talk about Bruno.
 - [Psychologist](examples/psychologist.yaml): A simplisitic agent that can counsel the user.

+### Design principles

+**ARGO** is designed around the key principles of modularity, flexibility, and simplicity.
+It is a non-opinionated framework that provides only the barebone functionality to build agentic workflows.
+As such, there are no concrete implementations of any specific tools or skills, or agentic paradigms like ReAct, Chain of Thought, etc.

+However, **ARGO** gives you the tools to easily instantiate these paradigms and anything else you can dream of with minimal effort.
+Furthermore, you will find in the documentation plenty of examples using some of the most common agentic paradigms in the literature, including CoT, ReAct, actor-critic, self-consistency, ensembles, and many more.

+### Key Concepts

+The following is a very high-level explanation of the architecture and key ideas in **ARGO**.

+#### Agents

+The main concept in **ARGO** is the Agent.
+An agent encapsulates a set of related functionalities to solve a given domain problem.
+Ultimately, and agent wraps a language model (LLM) and provides a simple interface for interacting with it via customizable and dynamic prompts.

+Agents can use specialized skills, including delegating work on other specialized agents.
+This allows you to construct hierarchies and workflows to solve complex problems.

+#### Skills

+Every agent has a set of one or more skills.
+A skill encapsulates domain knowledge on how to solve a concrete problem.
+This can require one or more prompts and tools, and it can be as flexible or as rigid as needed.

+Think of a skill as a blueprint on how to solve a given problem, starting from a given prompt, and potentially using one or more tools.
+Skills can be highly structured, detailing at each each step how the agent should respond to specific inputs.
+However, skills can also leverage the flexibility of LLMs to be as flexible as necessary.

+#### Tools

+Tools encapsulate external functionality such as calling APIs, running code or commands, or performing other operations that are not directly available to the LLM.
+Tools are used by skills to extend the capabilities of the agent.

 ## Changelog